eabakah10/FUTURE_DS_01/README.md

 2. **Sales Breakdown**
    - Tree maps by Region and Category
-   - Slicers to filter by Order Date, Segment, Region, and Category
+   - Slicers to filter by Segment, Region, and Category

 ### What I Learned